7 common FCRA violations and how to remedy them

 2. Privacy violations

-A credit bureau cannot hand over your credit information to anyone who requests it.
 Your information should only be shared with authorized people or entities that have demonstrated a valid need for your credit information.

 3. Requesting a credit report for an impermissible purpose

-A credit bureau may violate the FCRA if they supply your credit information to someone for an impermissible purpose.
-Impermissible purposes would include an employer who pulls your credit information without written permission or a creditor that pulls your report to check on your current financial status for no provided reason (such as a recent application for a new credit card).
+• A creditor that pulls your report to check on your current financial status for no provided reason (such as a recent application for a new credit card)

 4. Failing to follow proper debt dispute procedures

-Sometimes a credit bureau can neglect any or all of these responsibilities, meaning they’ve violated proper debt dispute procedures.
+Sometimes, a credit bureau can neglect any or all of these responsibilities, meaning they’ve violated proper debt dispute procedures.

 5. Furnishing and reporting inaccurate information

-6. Furnishing and reporting old information
+6. Furnishing and reporting outdated information

-It’s up to CRAs and creditors to keep your credit information current, since all of your previous credit information doesn’t follow you around forever.
 If you find the information in your credit report is not updated after a change in your credit (like an account being closed), this could be in violation of the FCRA.

-7. Mixing files
+7. Mixing your files with another party’s

 Mixed file violations include combining credit information of people with similar names living in the same area, such as if there are two people named “John Smith” who live in the same zip code, or not including “Jr.,” “Sr.,” “II” or other differences for people with similar surnames.